-• Each concession holder must not take more than 20 tonnes of live rock and report the total weight collected to AFMA 2 hours prior to mooring or anchoring at port.
-Live rock may only be taken by hand or by using hand held non mechanical implements.
+- Each permit holder must not take more than 20 tonnes of live rock and report the total weight collected to AFMA 2 hours prior to mooring or anchoring at port.
+Live rock may only be taken by hand or by using hand held non mechanical implements. - Each permit holder must not take more than 20 tonnes of coral belonging to the family Acroporidae (stony corals).
+The take of all other coral species is prohibited. - Each permit holder must not take more than 25 live specimens of Humphead Māori Wrasse (Cheilinus undulatus).

-- Each concession holder must not take more than 20 tonnes of coral belonging to the family Acroporidae (stony corals).
-The take of all other coral species is prohibited. - Each concession holder must not take more than 25 live specimens of Humphead Māori Wrasse (Cheilinus undulatus). - Concession conditions relating to Humphead Māori Wrasse have been updated to put a cap on the number of individuals that can be taken from any one reef at 10 live specimens.
-This limit is the total allocation to any one reef and live specimens are to be fished on a competitive basis; it is the permit holder's responsibility to ensure that they do not exceed the total permitted number of specimens. - Take of the species above must be recorded in the 'comments' section of the logbook, including the number of specimens taken per trip, their size and location (lat/long).
+- Permit conditions relating to Humphead Māori Wrasse have been updated to put a cap on the number of individuals that can be taken from any one reef at 10 live specimens.
+This limit is the total allocation to any one reef and live specimens are to be fished on a competitive basis; it is the permit holder's responsibility to ensure that they do not exceed the total permitted number of specimens. - Take of the species above must be recorded in the 'comments' section of the logbook, including the number of specimens taken per trip, their size and location (lat/long). - Permit conditions require that a maximum of 5 tonnes of coral be taken from an Aquarium Sector Reef Zone within a fishing season (see Table 1 for reef zone definitions).